Our in-house tournament for white and blue belts is BACK!!

 The times: All matches will be 5 minutes, and so will all Quintet rounds.
 Is this because I don’t want to figure out how to change the timer settings?
 Mind your own business.

 The other details: This is only open to Bellingham BJJ students ranked white or blue belt, and perhaps some of our friends at other schools to fill out the divisions.
 There is no cost to participate.
-Black and brown belts will referee all the matches.
+Upper belts will referee all the matches.
 We’re encouraging people to take it seriously but also have a great time.
 Yes, there will be snacks there.

-What’s QUINTET?: Competitors will get a break in between the gi and nogi divisions, so we will feature an exciting nogi team match.
+What’s QUINTET?: Competitors will get a break in between the gi and nogi divisions, so we may feature an exciting nogi team match.
+If that happens, here are the rules:

 The teams will select one grappler to start.